Home Crosses Pagan symbols & customs Site search

 Pre-dating Christianity by thousands of years, could the Sun Cross be mankind's very first formalised symbol of a cross?

-The Sun Cross features a circle around a cross.
-It is an ancient symbol; carvings of which were found in 1980 on the bases of Bronze-age burial urns at Southworth Hall Barrow, Croft, Cheshire, England and the urns date back to circa 1440 BC.
-This symbol has been used throughout history by different religions, groups and families (as a Japanese samurai family crest), eventually working its way into Christian iconography.
+The Sun Cross is an ancient symbol; carvings of which were found in 1980 on the bases of Bronze-age burial urns at Southworth Hall Barrow, Croft, Cheshire, England.
+These urns date back to circa 1440 BC and the symbol has been used throughout history by different religions, groups and families.

-Calling it a Solar Cross focuses on the four divisions within the circle representing the four seasons and marked by the solstices.
-It is also said by some neo-pagans to represent the four directions: North, South, East and West - although what that means in the context of an infinitely large cosmos is unclear.
-The symbol is just so old and so simple, it's unrealistic to believe that there's just one interpretation.
-It's a godsend to self-styled wizards to make up whatever they want to say about it.
+Calling it a Solar Cross or Cosmic Cross focuses on the four divisions within the circle representing the four seasons and marked by the solstices.
+It is also said by some Neopagans to represent the four directions: north, south, east and west - although what that means in the context of an infinitely large cosmos is unclear.

 Crop circle

-As a pagan or mystical symbol, there was a small resurgence of interest after the proliferation of similarly patterned crop circles which confounded 'cerealogists' in the 1970s and 1980s.
-On 12th August 1989, this crop circle was sighted at Winterbourne Stoke, Wiltshire in southern England.
 No doubt there would have been a rush (!) on Brighid Crosses at that time.
 For most cerealogists, it was the final (wheat) straw when in 1991, local artists Doug Bower and Dave Chorley admitted their wheat graffiti was a hoax to fool UFOlogists.

 Ra

 Ra was the main god in the ancient Egyptian city of Heliopolis, but from c.
 2400 BC, he became a national deity.
 Around a thousand years later, Ra was combined with the god Amen.
-The reasons for this merger are unknown, but we can speculate that the Egyptians felt there could be only one supreme god, and combining Ra (the god of light) and Amen (the hidden god where there was no light) gave man the monotheism they sought.
+The reasons for this merger are unknown, but we can speculate that the Egyptians felt there could be only one supreme god, and combining Ra (the god of light) and Amen (the hidden god where there was no light) gave Egyptians the monotheism they sought.

 Taranis